-- · Students may purchase lunch, milk, and juice daily. - · Online lunch accounts should be set up to limit the cash changing hands in the cafeteria. - · Students may bring a packed lunch from home. - All food and drink is to be consumed in the cafeteria, unless some special circumstance occurs that would inhibit eating there.
+- Students may purchase a hot lunch, a la carte items, milk, and juice daily. - Online lunch accounts should be set up to limit the cash changing hands in the cafeteria. - Students may bring a packed lunch from home. - Microwaves are available for student use. - All food and drink is to be consumed in the cafeteria. - For safety reasons, no outside food may be delivered to school unless brought from a parent.

-Set up online lunch accounts and view lunch times and menus on our website at: www.chca-oh.org/lunch
+Set up online lunch accounts and view lunch times and menus on our website at:www.chcaoh.org/lunch